 |In most applications, you have to manually accept

 changes you make in a Control Panel.
 However, in JMeter, the Control Panel

 automatically accepts your changes as you make them.
 If you change the

 name of an element, the tree will be updated with the new text after you

 leave the Control Panel (for example, when selecting another tree element).

-See Figure 8.2 for the completed O'Reilly Users Thread Group.
+See Figure 8.2 for the completed FTP Users Thread Group.